Setting up a limited liability company in Italy

 - registration of the director(s) and shareholder(s) of the proposed company with the Italian Tax Authorities (i.e. opening a codicefiscale);

-- assistance in relation to the incorporation of the Company including the execution of the requested notarial deed and filing the documents with the Registrar of Companies;
+- assistance in relation to the incorporation of the Company including the execution of requested notarial deeds and filing of documents with the Registrar of Companies;

 - VAT application;